 Being on your own can also suck because you are…on your own.
 Totally on your own!

-There will be no one is there to help you file this report you do not know how to file.
+There will be no one is there to help you file reports if you do not know how to file.

 No one is there to help you work extra hours in the “office.”

 There is no camaraderie.
 Yes, you may actually miss those workmates you were eager to get away from.